TWill120/RosenbluthVisualizer/README.md

 - Right-bound limit.
 - Downward limit.
 - Upward limit.
+It should be noted that the limits of the plot will be determined by the last plot entered via plotGe() or plotGeAdjusted().

 7. After every data point has been plotted, use the matplotlib package to plot the data fit.
 In this program it is imported as plt.plot.
 Plot the data like so: plt.plot(G_E Fit List, G_M Fit List, Color/Symbol Code, label= “INSERT LABEL HERE”, markersize= “INSERT MARKER SIZE HERE”)